RebelToolbox/RebelDocumentation/development/compiling/build_for_android.rst

 Configure the build environment
 --------------------------------

-See :ref:`doc_getting_source` to get a copy of the Rebel Engine source code.
+See :doc:`getting_source` to get a copy of the Rebel Engine source code.

-For a general overview of SCons usage for Rebel Engine, see :ref:`doc_introduction_to_the_buildsystem`.
+For a general overview of SCons usage for Rebel Engine, see :doc:`introduction_to_the_buildsystem`.

 Set the environment variable ``ANDROID_SDK_ROOT`` to point to the folder where the Android command-line tools are installed.